Bellevue (Accokeek, Maryland)

 Bellevue is a historic plantation house located at 200 Manning Road East, in Accokeek, Prince George's County, Maryland, United States.
 This Greek Revival style home was constructed in about 1840.
-It is one of only three surviving examples in Prince George's County of the once-popular Tidewater house style, typical of successful small plantations of that period.
+It is one of only three surviving examples in Prince George's County of the once-popular Tidewater house style, typical of small plantations of that period.
 Bellevue is in excellent condition, and retains its freestanding chimneys with brick pent, as well as a roughly contemporary kitchen wing.
 The house stands on a five-acre, partially wooded lot which exemplifies its original plantation setting.

 Bellevue was listed on the National Register of Historic Places in 1986.